Tonyigba/PYTHON-TASK-PROJECT/README.md

 ![THE MOST POPULAR DIRECTOR IS TO COUNT THE DIRECTOR THAT HAS THE MOST MOVE](https://github.com/Tonyigba/PYTHON-TASK-PROJECT/assets/143624967/f590d50a-4491-4c9f-83dc-b292bb8c8ec3)

-2: The countries that make the most and least movies (top 5 and bottom 5
+2: The countries that make the most and least movies (top 5 and bottom 5)

+ANSWER:

 prodata['Country'].value_counts().head()
 prodata['Country'].value_counts().tail()